FREQUENTLY ASKED QUESTIONS - Diving In Socorro

 The Solmar V communicates twice daily with either our Mexican home base or U.S. Office by Satellite Phone.
 Although we discourage conducting business while out on your Solmar V expedition, we realize that sometimes it is necessary to communicate with your office or home.
 Guests are welcome to use our phone system and will be assisted by our captain.
 Your call will be charged at Satellite minute rates ranging from $4 – $5 U.S. dollars per minute.
 Remember our phone and email system is primarily for boat operations and emergency use.
 We encourage our guests to detach and enjoy this adventure of a lifetime by leaving your worries at home.

 Included in the price of your Socorro Islands trip are all port fees, fuel surcharges and National Park fees.
-Also included are your accommodations, all meals and snacks, all beverages including beer and wine, a certified divemaster in the water at all times, tanks, weights, weight belts and air fills.
+Also included are: complimentary transfer from the Host Hotel to the SOLMAR V on day of departure, your accommodations, all meals and snacks, all beverages including beer and wine, a certified divemaster in the water at all times, tanks, weights, weight belts and air fills.

 WHAT CREW DO YOU HAVE ONBOARD?